When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 is actually:

-“He wants someone to hold his emotional mess for him.”
+“She wants someone to hold her emotional mess for her.”

 Why do narcissists say you “abuse them,” even when you go silent?